Abel Magwitch: Synopsis

 Dickens continues his tale in about 1829, when Pip is 23 years old, Magwitch secretly returns to England under the name of "Provis".
 When he reveals himself to Pip, both are disappointed.
 Pip does not feel gratitude towards Magwitch but rather disgust and repulsion as he discovers where his money came from (partly because he had thought Miss Havisham had been assisting him in wooing her protegee Estella) and his feelings are thinly veiled.
 However, Pip's feelings towards Magwitch improve as he learns the convict's history.
 He decides nonetheless that he does not want to accept more money from Provis, despite the fact he is being hounded by debt collectors.

 Magwitch, as a deported criminal, would be without doubt sentenced to death if recognized by the authorities.
 Wemmick and Herbert (during one of Pip's stays at the country) discover that they are being watched and lodge Magwitch (who is to go by the name of Mr. Campbell) in the house of Herbert's fiancée.
 An escape for Magwitch from England is prepared.
 Magwitch is to be put aboard a steamer bound for Hamburg.
-As it is not possible to board at a port due to Magwitch's wanted status, they try to row to the steamer from the banks of the Thames in Essex after the steamer has left the port of London.
+As it is not possible to board at a port due to Magwitch's wanted status, they try to row to the steamer from the banks of the Thames in Kent after the steamer has left the port of London.
 Unusually, a well-manned boat comes out to intercept them as they aim for the steamer.
 Magwitch recognizes Compeyson on this boat and goes for him.
 They both end up in the water where Compeyson is drowned.
 Magwitch is immediately arrested and clapped in irons, having suffered a serious chest wound during these events.

 Pip now considers Magwitch a friend.
 He makes frequent visits to the ailing Magwitch and holds his hand throughout Magwitch's new trial, where Magwitch receives a death sentence.
 (This conviction for felony also causes the forfeiture of all his money, thus destroying Pip's great expectations.)
 Magwitch is declining in health and is being held in the infirmary when Pip at last tells him that his child, Estella, is alive.
 Pip goes on to tell him that she is a beautiful lady and that he, Pip, was in love with her.
 Pip has found this information out, as Wemmick told him Molly's story and he recognized her to be Estella's mother.
 With a last pressure on Pip's hand, Magwitch dies a good and very content man.